2023 Leadership and Diversity Program for Regulators

 - Exhibiting proficiency in written and spoken English

-- Travel to Oxford, England the week of 24 July
+- Travel to Oxford, England the first week of June 2024

 *Note that the senior official will select the women leader after being accepted into the program.